 Number of Vertebrae -- 7 Cervical, 12 Thoracic, 5 Lumbar, 1 Sacrum, 1 Coccyx -- Fully Developed (out of 26 Vertebrae in terms of 24 Moveable, 2 Fixed)

-Muscles/Mass Mostly to Fully Developed
+Muscles Fully Developed*

-Muscles/Mass Partially Developed
+Muscles Partially Developed

-Muscles/Mass Mostly to Fully Undeveloped
+Muscles Mostly Undeveloped

-Obesity Proclivity*
+Obesity & Skinny Fat Proclivity*

 The Four (4) Body Types - Body Type Science Theory Data Summary*

 A Body Type One (BT1) is the most balanced relative to all of The Four Body Type.
 A Body Type One has a high probability of being symmetrical.
 A BT1 usually requires much less maintenance in terms of Diet, Exercise, and Lifestyle to manage and stay healthy.
 Avoiding obesity is very likely.
 Skinny fat (normal weight obesity, cellulite, thin fat, loose skin, saggy skin, crepey skin) is unlikely.
-A Body Type One has fully developed muscles/mass and likely is well defined, or easy to attain full definition with minimal effort.
+A Body Type One has fully developed muscles and likely is well defined, or easy to attain full definition with minimal effort.

 *The Four Body Types (Genetic Scientific Body Type)/Body Type Science Research Data to Date